davclark/askdav/posts/practicing-inhibition-and-selection.md

 science.

-You're also welcome to leave a comment below (note - that's only available on the full post view, you need to click on the title from the index).
+You're also welcome to leave a comment below (note - that's only available on the full post view, after you click on the title from the index).

 # References